axolotl-pm/NetherNet/README.md

 A PHP implementation of **NetherNet**, the WebRTC DataChannel transport used by Minecraft: Bedrock Edition.
 Built on [ext-webrtc](https://github.com/axolotl-pm/ext-webrtc).

 > [!WARNING]
-> Experimental!
-The API is not finalized yet and is not shielded by API constraints.
+> If you're from PocketMine-MP, the API is not shielded by API constraints because it's part of network layer.
 > Expect things to be changed over release.

 ## Requirements